 Remember, ozone is added to pool water only when the generator is on and water is running through it because the pump is on.

 Can I use the system on pools larger than 30,000 Gallons or on public pools?

 Oxygen Pools products are designed for use on residential pools only.

 There are two models of Oxygen generators.
 The smaller model has been tested and formulated to run on residential aboveground pools up to 20,000 gallons.

-The larger generator is designed for use on residential inground pools up to 40,000 gallons.
-90% of all residential pools are less than 40,000 gallons.
+The dual generator system is designed for use on residential inground pools up to 30,000 gallons.
+95% of all residential pools are less than 30,000 gallons.